 This form of training suits new users, especially those who are experiencing high levels of change at work and remote workers who may not have a lot of support when back at their desks.
-Optimum develop interactive classroom sessions with real life exercises to consolidate learning and engage delegates, create understanding and inspire delegates to apply the learning.
-We use proven techniques to facilitate the learning curve, and to minimise the forgetting curve.
+Optimum develop interactive classroom sessions with real-life exercises to engage the delegates, consolidate learning and inspire them to apply the learning.
+We use proven techniques to facilitate the learning curve, and aid retention.

 Reference guides are comprehensive user guides/manuals, incorporating step-by-step business processes to ensure best practices are known and followed.
 Optimum develops bespoke reference guides which allow for detailed explanation of both function and process, with graphical illustrations relating to your system build.

 They have a table of contents for easy navigation and can be hosted online and/or provided in hard copy.
 Process flow diagrams are also included to demonstrate a start-to-finish process indicating to the user their role within the process.
 Reference guides are designed in accordance with the client’s brand guidelines.

 A trainer pack is helpful in ensuring consistency of delivery, especially when there are multiple trainers assigned to a project.
 When developing trainer packs we include:

 PowerPoint slide deck – a PowerPoint presentation to kick-start the session.